RealRyn/Spotify-to-Youtube-MP3/README.md

 input spotify playlist link (playlist -> menu -> share -> copy link to playlist)

-mp3 files will be downloaded to the repo folder
+.mp3 files will be downloaded to the repo folder, list.txt will have the youtube links of these files.

 Enjoy!